 - In the resulting window, enter your domain user name and your domain password, then click Test.

-This will start a multi-stage test, showing green check marks if successful, or displaying an error message with an explanation if a failure occurs at any stage of the checks.
+NOTE This will start a multi-stage test, showing green check marks if successful, or displaying an error message with an explanation if a failure occurs at any stage of the checks.

 If the test fails, close the dialog box, correct the appropriate field and run the test again.